builderbill

 Bessey f clamps

-The clamps above have seen an awful lot of work, but unlike their owner they are still as good as new, in terms of doing the job they were bought for.
+The clamps above have seen an awful lot of work, but unlike their owner they are still as good as new, in terms of doing the job they were bought for:-)

 I have said before that you can never have enough clamps and that is true.
-The temptation when need need half a dozen new clamps is to cut costs and buy cheap ones.
-Years ago I did just that and a cheap clamp gave way one time and dropped a temporary steel brace onto my shoulder.
-No real damage done but it could have been very serious.
-That's when I bit the bullet and bought eight of the big Bessey clamps shown above.
-I have never regretted it.
+The temptation when there is a need for half a dozen new clamps, is to cut costs and buy cheap ones.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.